AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 ### 2.3 Definitions

- * **AV1**: the 1.0.0 version of the AV1 codec produced by Alliance of Open Media, as defined in the AV1 Bitstream & Decoding Process Specicitatoin
+ * **AV1**: the 1.0.0 version of the AV1 codec produced by Alliance of Open Media, as defined in the AV1 Bitstream & Decoding Process Specicitation.

  * **AV1 access unit**: a Decodable Frame Group as defined in Annex E of AV1 Bitstream & Decoding Process Specification.